 The Company established an audit committee ("Audit Committee") on 29 November 2000 with written terms of reference in compliance with the GEM Listing Rules.
-During the year under review, the audit committee comprises three members, Mr. Tou Kin Chuen, Mr. Chan Tin Lup, Trevor, Mr. Wang Zhigang (resigned on 1 September 2016) and Mr. Jim Ka Shun (appointed on 1 September 2016).
+During the year under review, the audit committee comprises three members, Mr. Tou Kin Chuen, Mr. Chan Tin Lup, Trevor and Mr. Jim Ka Shun.
 All of them are independent non-executive Directors of the Company and Mr. Tou Kin Chuen was appointed as the Chairman of the Audit Committee.
-The biographies of members of the audit committee are set out in the paragraph headed "Directors and Staff" on page 14.